Double entry bookkeeping: what it is and how it works

 Resources and tools for double-entry bookkeeping

-Modern accounting software automates double-entry bookkeeping, eliminating manual complexity while maintaining accuracy.
+Modern accounting software automates double-entry bookkeeping, so you get the accuracy benefits without the manual complexity.

 Key automation features:

-• Error prevention: Built-in checks ensure your books always balance
+- Error prevention: catches mistakes with built-in checks that ensure your books balance

 Implement double-entry bookkeeping in your business today

-Double-entry bookkeeping can seem complex at first, but it’s a powerful way to understand your business’s finances in depth.
-An advisor can help you set up the system so that it's easy for you to use.
-Check out the Xero advisor directory to get help with your small business accounting and bookkeeping.
+Double-entry bookkeeping helps you understand your business's finances in depth.
+An adviser can help you set up the system so it's easy to use.
+Check out the Xero adviser directory to get help with your small business accounting and bookkeeping.

 Ready to simplify your bookkeeping?
-Try Xero for free and see how easy double-entry bookkeeping can be with the right tools.
+Get one month free and see how easy double-entry bookkeeping can be with the right tools.

 FAQs on double-entry bookkeeping

-Here are answers to some frequently asked questions (FAQs) about double-entry bookkeeping.
+Here are answers to frequently asked questions about double-entry bookkeeping.

 What are the three basic rules of double-entry bookkeeping?

-The ‘golden rules’ of accounting help guide the double-entry system.
-They are:
+The golden rules of accounting help guide the double-entry system:

 What is accounts receivable in double-entry bookkeeping?